f3d-app/f3d/doc/user/08-PARSING.md

 - direction: A 3D vector representing a direction.
 - transform2d: A 9D vector representing a 3x3 matrix.

-As well as a list for bool, int, double, ratio, string, noted as
+F3D also supports lists for bool, int, double, ratio, and string, noted as:

 - vector\<type\>

 ## Bool

-The following formats are supported when parsing a bool, case insensitive:
+F3D supports the following formats when parsing a bool, case insensitive:

 - true/false
 - yes/no
 - on/off
 - 1/0

-When formatting a bool into a string, true/false is used.
+When formatting a bool into a string, F3D uses true/false.

 ## Int

-Int parsing is supported using [std::stoi](https://en.cppreference.com/w/cpp/string/basic_string/stol) and check that the whole string is parsed.
+F3D parses ints using [std::stoi](https://en.cppreference.com/w/cpp/string/basic_string/stol) and checks that the whole string is parsed.

-When formatting an int into a string, [std::to_string](https://en.cppreference.com/w/cpp/string/basic_string/to_string) is used.
+When formatting an int into a string, F3D uses [std::to_string](https://en.cppreference.com/w/cpp/string/basic_string/to_string).

 ## Double

-Double parsing is supported using [std::stod](https://en.cppreference.com/w/cpp/string/basic_string/stol) and check that the whole string is parsed.
+F3D parses doubles using [std::stod](https://en.cppreference.com/w/cpp/string/basic_string/stol) and checks that the whole string is parsed.

-When formatting a double into a string, [std::ostringstream](https://en.cppreference.com/w/cpp/io/basic_ostringstream) is used with removing the point and precision when the value is exactly an integer.
+When formatting a double into a string, F3D uses [std::ostringstream](https://en.cppreference.com/w/cpp/io/basic_ostringstream) with removing the point and precision when the value is exactly an integer.

 ## Ratio

-The following formats are supported when parsing a string into a ratio:
+F3D supports the following formats when parsing a string into a ratio:

 - percent% where percent is a double
 - dividend:divisor where both are doubles